4AK1LLA/Marketplace/README.md

 - Products page shows all products of some category (product data on this level includes title, publication date, location, price and main photo) and users can click on them to buy or see details
 - Supporting en-US and uk-UA locales, users can switch language
 - Paging for getting products in stacks, handy pagination bar to navigate through pages
+- On product details page users can see all possible information about the product

 ## DB Structure
 ![image](https://user-images.githubusercontent.com/90700933/216784561-1227c893-45ce-4329-bb16-3949116f1b2b.png)